 Identified, categorized and labelled thousands of food images from across hotels and restaurants to prepare extensive training data to be fed into machine learning models.

 After initial assessment of food product images on client’s software, team of data annotators at Hitech documented a workflow to expedite image labeling.
-The images were annotated through a five-step process:
+The images were annotated through a three-step process:

 - Labeling and Segmentation

 - Data annotation specialists labeled food product images against an existing master repository of name of food items in form of a drop-down menu in client’s portal.
 The task involved going back and forth with the visual data of the garbage throwing process and reviewing the items from various angles for accurate identification of food objects.

 - Tagging and segmentation of images against client defined product list and standards of restaurants and hotels.

 - Fuzzy or low confidence images were routed separately to be validated by the client.

 - As part of the quality check process, the client conducted a parallel image labeling activity in-house for the same set of images.
 Resultant data was used to validate anomalies in the labeled images submitted by Hitech annotators.

 - The data deviations were used by the client for QC and training purposes.